RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 HBNet is a method to explicitly detect and design hydrogen bond networks within Rosetta.
 It functions as a mover within the RosettaScripts framework and will exhaustively search for all networks within the design space that you define with [[TaskOperations|TaskOperations-RosettaScripts]], and that meet the criteria you specify with the options below

 ###UPDATE 12/2017:
-Jack Maguire's new Monte Carlo sampling approach (MC HBNet) is now in master and it is highly recommended (likely become the default soon); it is much faster, enables consistent runtimes and memory usage, and consistently yields a larger number of high-quality networks in a much shorter runtime.
-To use it, simply add ```monte_carlo="true"``` to the HBNet mover.
+Jack Maguire's new Monte Carlo sampling approach (MC HBNet) is now in master and it is highly recommended (likely become the default soon); to use it, simply add ```monte_carlo="true"``` to the existing HBNet or HBNetStapleInterface movers.
+The new MC search procedure is much faster, enables consistent runtimes and memory usage, and consistently yields a larger number of high-quality networks in a much shorter runtime.
 To control the number of MC trials, set ```total_num_mc_runs="100000"```; making this value smaller will result in shorter runtimes, making it bigger will result in longer runtimes (and often more solutions).
 Other MC HBNet options are listed below.
-Everything else is the same as original HBNet, including network requirements and evaluation.
+Setup, network evaluation/ranking, and output are the same as the original HBNet and HBNetStapleInterface.

 *[[how buried unsatisfied polar atoms are handled by HBNet|HBNet-BUnsats]].*<br>
 *[[how to design hydrogen bond networks into helical bundles|HBNet-HelicalBundle]].*<br>